Dental Veneers Or Crowns. What Is The Best Choice?

 What are veneers and crowns?

 Veneers and crowns are forms of dental procedures for aesthetical improvement of your appearance.
 In simple terms, they work by adding a layer to an existing tooth to improve both its look and function.
-The difference is made out from –
+What will suit depends on –

 - How thick the material covering the tooth is?

-- How much of the tooth is covered?
+- How much of the covering will improve the appearance and function?

 Differences in tooth preparation

 Veneers are a more conservative treatment as compared to crowns.
-Lesser amount of the tooth, which may be a paper-thin layer, needs to be removed in order to place a veneer.
+Lesser amount of the tooth, which may be a paper-thin layer, is removed for placing a veneer.
 Usually only a thin portion of the enamel is removed without having to touch the core or back of the tooth.
 On the contrary, in order to place a crown, 60 to 75 percent of the tooth needs to be trimmed away.
 This indicates two to four times as much of tooth reduction as veneers.

 When are veneers the best choice?